WillianAlbeche/WillianAlbeche/README.md

  - 🔭 Aspiring to be a **Software Architect**
  - 🎓 Alumni at [Apple Developer Academy | PUCRS ](https://developeracademy.eldorado.org.br/poa/)
+ - 🎓 Graduated in Software Engineering | PUCRS
  - 📚 Studying advanced **iOS development** and the beginning of **web development**
  - 💼 working as an **iOS developer** at [Instituto de Pesquisa Eldorado](https://www.eldorado.org.br/)
  - ⚡️ Fun Facts: I love Video Games; I'm a technology enthusiast; </br> Love Science and learn more about the universe and its elements